 Over at Toyosu, the largest seafood market in the world conducts its business inside huge ventilated hangars in Koto Ward.
 Built as a state-of-the-art upgrade to Tsukiji, it lacks the rustic charm of its predecessor, functioning more as an efficient trading floor for the seafood that keeps Tokyo's restaurants in business.
 However, it’s now home to Tokyo’s legendary morning tuna auctions – a great addition to any itinerary for early risers.

-See cutting edge digital art at teamLab Borderless
+4. See cutting-edge digital art at teamLab Borderless

+The modern art collective, teamLab, has made Tokyo the focal point for their ultra-technologist experiments in art and modern media.
+The best place to engage with their digital creativity is the group's Planets museum in Odaiba, where you can walk barefoot through water, gardens and large-scale artworks, which move and respond to human interaction.
 Weaving together several fantastical worlds, this futuristic art experience is surprisingly delightful and makes for some great photos.
 Digital art is trending all over Tokyo, and you'll see it worked into many other attractions around the city.
-Borderless is popular so book tickets in advance.

 The tree-lined avenue of Omote-sandō is famed for blending modern Japanese aesthetic preferences with Western hipster trends.
-This vibrant thoroughfare, lined with Zelkova trees, is dominated by high-end boutiques from Emporio Armani to Gucci, housed behind jarringly creative architectural facades.
-The Tokyu Plaza, with its fractal mirrored entrance, is particularly prepossessing.
+This vibrant thoroughfare, lined with zelkova trees, is dominated by high-end boutiques from Emporio Armani to Gucci, housed behind jarringly creative architectural facades.
+The Tokyo Plaza, with its fractal mirrored entrance, is particularly prepossessing.

 For raw fish, beg your hotel concierge for a seat at the elegantly simplistic Sushi Saito (but don't be surprised if you get passed over for a local VIP).
-Ramen-lovers should slurp stone-milled noodles topped with truffle oil at Tsuta in Sugamo, while modern fine dining is typified by Florilège, a double Michelin-starred French-Japanese fusion where tasting menus are prepped in the culinary theater of an open kitchen.
+Ramen lovers should slurp stone-milled noodles topped with truffle oil at Tsuta in Sugamo, while modern fine dining is typified by Florilège, a double Michelin-starred French-Japanese fusion where tasting menus are prepped in the culinary theater of an open kitchen.
+It is due to reopen in September 2023.

 Alternatively, check out Kichijoji’s Harmonica Alley, a network of corridors filled with the crackle of dripping meat skewers on open grills, cheap-as-chips standing bars pouring draft glasses of Asahi, and hole-in-the-wall snack joints.
 Expect to find a karaoke parlor or two nearby where you can finish the evening at full volume.